 - Induction training for all Young Foundations staff.

 - Level 3 Diploma for the children and young people's workforce. (where appropriate)

 - Child Protection/Safeguarding.

 - Managing Challenging Behaviour "Foundations for Safer Care" programme.

 - Risk Assessment.

 - Health and Safety & First Aid.

 - Food Hygiene.

 - Equality and Diversity.

 - Communication Skills.

 - Fire Precautions.

 - Supervision.

 - Safer Recruitment.

 - Administration of Medicines.

 - Autism

+- Developmental Trauma

+- Therapeutic parenting and PACE

 - Makaton Training

 - Graduate Part-Sponsorship Programme: FdA/BA Therapeutic Childcare Degree

 Staff are supported through probationary period, regular supervision meetings and performance management.
 Senior managers visit the service at regular intervals to conduct monitoring visits, perform observations or meet with staff.
 In addition to accessing the Senior Leadership Team at Stafford Hall, all staff have access to additional Senior Managers through our Head Office or on call system.
 The continuous development of staff members and will ensure they have the opportunity to attend the required training and complete the qualifications relevant to their current or future roles.
 Training packages will be available for keyworkers for bespoke and individualised training needs relevant to their key child.
-Training will be provided on a regular basis to ensure all staff members are kept up to date with professional, legal and practice developments and complete any refresher training relevant to their roles.
+Training will be provided on a regular basis to ensure all staff